Andrew Hussie

 Andrew Hussie (born August 25, 1979) is an American author and artist.
 He is best known as the creator of Homestuck, a multimedia webcomic presented in the style of a text-based graphical adventure game, as well as other works in a similar style that were hosted on his website MS Paint Adventures.

 Career

 Early works

+Andrew Hussie first began posting webcomics under the alias "S_O" on the website Team Special Olympics, which would go on to run from August 25th, 2003 until 2008.
+The site would host comics, art tutorials, and articles maintained by Hussie.
+A variety of short comic strips, casually sustained blurbs and Scribblettes created by Andrew (S_O), his brother Byron Hussie (Byrobot) and Cindy Marie (Betelgeuse) were exhibited on Team Special Olympics alongside Hussie's better known, longer comics Whistles: The Starlight Calliope, And It Don't Stop and Neon Ice Cream Headache.
+Hussie formally announced the discontinuation of Team Special Olympics on August 10th, 2007 in a news post where he would state that he would no longer post comics on the website and that it would serve as a "static archive for all the comics [he's] done over the years", as Hussie's focus had begun to shift towards maintaining MS Paint Adventures and its associated works.
+Moreover, Hussie would begin to maintain a personal blog for his activities on a separate website.
+Team Special Olympics was shut down in 2008.

-Andrew Hussie began posting Jailbreak in 2006.
+Hussie began posting Jailbreak in 2006.
 This was posted on a discussion forum and took the appearance of a text-based graphical adventure game.
-Hussie would post simple drawings with text, and other forum users suggesting commands for the game that Hussie would quickly respond to with a rapidly drawn image.
+Hussie would post simple drawings with text, and other forum users would suggest commands for the game that Hussie would quickly respond to with a rapidly drawn image.
 In 2007, Hussie created the website MS Paint Adventures to host his comics; its first three works were Jailbreak, Bard Quest, and Problem Sleuth.
 Problem Sleuth would run for over 1,600 pages produced over one year, and during this time Hussie was creating up to 10 pages a day.